Alejogb1/job-board/blog-data/no-module-named-mtcnn-python-error.md

 And yeah I know you came here for code right?

-So here's some basic usage of MTCNN once you've got it installed okay?
+So here's some basic usage of MTCNN once you've got it installed ?
 This is just simple bounding box detection just so you can see how it works.

 ```python
 from mtcnn import MTCNN